TaiPhillips/corruptor/README.md

 - Edit (insert, delete, replace, swap)

 ## Getting started
-There are two different classes that can be used.
+There are three different classes that can be used.

 ### `BasicCorruptor`
 The basic corruptor provides methods for each type of corruption, using default configuration.